Skip to main content

 • Lovable design systems work natively with React component libraries.

-• An unpublished design system cannot be used as the basis for a new project.
-Publish it first.
+• An unreleased design system cannot be used as the basis for a new project.
+Create an initial release first.

 • A project can be connected to at most one design system at a time.
 Detaching a connected design system isn’t supported yet.
 Ensure to pick the right one before connecting.